-We evaluated management's incentives and opportunities for fraudulent manipulation of the financial statements (including the risk of override of controls) and determined that the principal risks were related to management bias in accounting estimates and posting inappropriate journal entries to manipulate the fair value of the company's assets.
+Based on our risk assessment, we considered the areas most susceptible to fraud to be management bias in accounting estimates and posting inappropriate journal entries to manipulate the fair value of the Company's assets.

-Audit procedures performed by the engagement team included:
+Our procedures in respect of the above included:

-- We considered the processes and controls that the company has established to address risks identified, or that otherwise prevent, deter and detect fraud and how management monitors those processes and controls; - We challenged assumptions and judgements made by management in areas involving significant estimates, with the key sources of estimation identified as the determination of service margins; - We performed substantive testing on account balances and transactions, which were considered to be a greater risk of susceptibility to fraud; - We targeted journal entry testing based on identified characteristics the audit team considered could be indicative of fraud, as well as a focus on large and unusual transactions based upon our knowledge of the business; - We made enquiries of Management, those charged with governance and those responsible for legal and compliance procedures as to whether there was any correspondence from regulators in so far as the correspondence related to financial statements; and - We also communicated relevant identified laws and regulations and potential fraud risks to all engagement team members and remained alert to any indications of fraud or non-compliance with laws and regulations throughout the audit.
+- Challenging assumptions and judgements made by management in areas involving significant estimates, with the key sources of estimation identified as the determination of service margins; and - We tested journal entries based on identified characteristics the audit team considered could be indicative of fraud, as well as large and unusual transactions based upon our knowledge of the business by agreeing to supporting documentation.

+We also communicated relevant identified laws and regulations and potential fraud risks to all engagement team members and remained alert to any indications of fraud or non-compliance with laws and regulations throughout the audit.